st0ne-dot-at/lacpanalyze/README.md

 # LACPANALYZE
 The lacpanalyze python script scans all ethernet interface for lacp packets and display interfaces with their lacp keys.
+Additionally it displays the native vlan on the interface.

 ## prerequisits
 The tcpdump binary have to be installed.